nekos-best/docs/src/legal/terms.md

 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
 - **Country** refers to: Virginia, United States
-- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to nekos.best API.
+- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to nekos.best.
 - **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.
 - **Service** refers to the Website.
 - **Website** refers to nekos.best API, accessible from <https://nekos.best>